 You can either Install one Module & then reboot and then Install the other, or Install One, go back, install the second, and then reboot.
 Both will work.

 Once the phone reboots, we need to do one final thing, which is the most important step.
 Before moving to the next step, check if both the modules are shown as installed or not in Magisk Manager.

 Open the Termux app & then type “su” and press Enter.
 This will grant Superuser Rights to the app.

 Next, type “props” & press Enter.
 You will see a lot of options & numbers in front of them to choose from.

-You need to choose the option that says “Edit Device Fingerprint”.
-It should be the Number “1” but just double check it on your device.
+You need to choose the option that says “Edit Device Fingerprint.”
+It should be the Number “1,” but double-check it on your device.

 Enter that Number & press Enter.

 Now, it’ll show you various devices from that company.
-If your device is there in the list, you’re good to go.
-Otherwise, you’re not lucky so you will have to wait for some other method.
+If your device is there on the list, you’re good to go.
+Otherwise, you’re not lucky, so you will have to wait for some other method.